In the early 90's, ERP came of age. Everyone had to have the functionality

 ERP packages promised.
 Since then, as Web and Internet technologies have

 matured, CRM on the front end, and e-Procurement and Supply Chain Management

-on the back end, these packages have come into their own.
+on the back end, have come into their own.

 in 2001, the catchphrase is "Collaborative Commerce," where we unite all